Sarthakkhanna07/ThePlanetHub/README.md

   - 🧾 PostgreSQL Database with RLS (Row Level Security)
   - 🗃️ File Storage for document uploads

-### 🤖 AI/ML (Planned)
+### 🤖 AI/ML
+- AI/ML model & community-based validation scoring of research papers
 - LLM-based paper summaries
-- Weekly AI-generated ideas
+- Weekly AI-generated ideas to work on by the community
-- AI & community-based validation scoring

 ---